Arts & EntertainmentHealth & Well-Being

 “I was missing the music terribly,” he says.

 Then he met music director Thomas Bartlett, who encouraged him to make a diary of the music on his mind.
-The results are his three Diary January 2018, Diary April/May 2018 and Diary December 2018 albums from Nonesuch Records and now this tour which features an eclectic mix of Stephen Sondheim, Paul Simon, Bob Dylan, Randy Newman, Harry Chapin and Patinkin himself, who wrote some of the songs.
+The results are his Diary album series from Nonesuch Records and Mandy Patinkin concert tours, which feature an eclectic mix of Stephen Sondheim, Paul Simon, Bob Dylan, Randy Newman, Harry Chapin, and Patinkin himself, who wrote some of the songs.

 It’s a mix of Broadway show tunes, popular songs, lesser known numbers and “Song of the Titanic” which evokes his feelings about the work he does to help refugees.
 Pianist Adam Ben-David accompanies him.